Welcome to Ireland’s capital city, Dublin or in Gaelic, Dubhlinn referring to the black pool that lies beneath the grounds of Dublin Castle.

 It hosts a myriad of festivals and events every summer such as the Galway Arts festival and the famous Galway Races.
 Then travel to County Clare and along the Black Head coastal route and discover the unique lunar-like landscape of the Burren.

-The Victorian Lighthouse at Loop Head is also a filming location of Star Wars Episode VIII.
-Let your journey take you off the beaten track along Loop Head Drive on Loop Head peninsula to see the views from the Loop Head Lighthouse.
+Then journey off the beaten track along Loop Head Drive on Loop Head peninsula to see the views from the Loop Head lighthouse where nearby the 19th Century light keepers house now offers modern accommodation.

 From 1939 to 1945 Foynes was the centre of the aviation world for air traffic between the United States and Europe and the museum recalls this era with a comprehensive range of exhibits and graphic illustrations.